-Stop calling the George Floyd protests riots.
-They're rebellion.
+Stop calling George Floyd protests riots.
+They're rooted in rebellion.

 But while the stage and setting are different, are the stakes, structures, and institutional impact so different?
 Today’s overturned car signals a demand for an overturned system.
 Denounce or endorse it, but describe it right.
 All you get from “riot” is violence—the bottle thrown, window smashed, flame ignited.
 “Riot” takes any political project or purpose and reduces it to directionless rage.
 In Minneapolis, the fire this time is directed: at racist white police charged with murder, and entrenched power that authorizes it.

-“Riot” doesn’t need a ban—there are riots—but the word’s uneven and inaccurate use is the problem.
+“Riot” doesn’t need a ban—there are riots, and some of what’s going on around the country includes pockets of them—but the word’s uneven and inaccurate use tells us how the media has portrayed this history.
 And writing better headlines alone won’t solve it; yes, “violent protests” is a better fit, but just mouthing leftist language to sound liberal gets us nowhere.
 It makes us Amy Cooper, telling 911 there’s a threatening “African American” man and thinking that polite language absolves us of racism in 2020.
 Linguist John McWhorter and writer Coleman Hughes are exactly right about this aspect of language.
 Bayard Rustin was right about this too.
 If a style guide is all we look at, and not a collective mirror, all our work is still ahead.

 The media’s project now is not only to use terms purposefully and precisely, but understand why.